 22. The Bourne Series (2002-2016)

 While the world was reeling under the after-effects of James Bond and his female camaraderie, Jason Bourne rose from its ashes and won us all over.
-This spy-thriller series based out on Robert Ludlum’s novella revolves around a CIA officer Jason Bourne, who snaps his ties with the organization and is on the run, followed by the usual chases, killings, fistfights, and Matt Damon.
-Though the series was much of a star-studded and closely knit affair, ‘The Bourne Ultimatum’ and ‘The Bourne Supremacy’ shone brighter than the others in the franchise, while ‘Jason Bourne (2016)’ turned out to be an apparent disappointment for many.
-Personally, I feel this is a high time to call it a day for the series and filmmakers should rather focus on an anthology or possible spin-offs than milking the same old cow for even longer.
+This spy-thriller series based on Robert Ludlum’s novella revolves around a CIA officer Jason Bourne, who snaps his ties with the organization and is on the run, followed by the usual chases, killings, fistfights, and Matt Damon.
+Though the series was much of a star-studded and close-knit affair, ‘The Bourne Ultimatum’ and ‘The Bourne Supremacy’ shone brighter than the other movies in the franchise, while ‘Jason Bourne (2016)’ turned out to be an apparent disappointment for many.
+Personally, I feel this is a high time to call it a day for the series, and filmmakers should rather focus on an anthology or possible spin-offs than milking the same old cow for even longer.

 21. Casino Royale (2006)